TerminatedGA/CoronaTrend/README.md

 1. Sequences where a position has an ambiguous base (e.g. N) are treated as no mutations.

-2. Weeks with a total sequence count less than 10 are removed to maintain accuracy of the mutation prevalence.

 ## Known bugs ##

 1. Setting 'Increase in Prevalence' to a negative value may cause the graph to fail to load.